Financing/Stipends

 Working during your stay in Germany

 In Germany students are allowed to work while studying, so long as this work does not exceed 120 total, or 240 half, days per calendar year.
+Students from EU/EEA countries may work up to 20 hours per week during lecture periods, just like German students.
+The 26-week rule also applies, in which the 20 hours may be exceeded, provided they are completed at the weekend, in the evening, at night or during the lecture-free period (semester break).

 You can find further further information about the stipulations on the DAAD website.